 The Green School in Bali has made a world-wide name for itself and is often the main attraction for families to move to Bali in the first place.
 It has a very unique approach when it comes to learning and they do say that enrolling at Green School Bali is a two-way selection process.
 The wall-less bamboo campus nestled in Ubud jungle launched back in 2008.
 While Green School teaches traditional subjects like math, science, and language, it also draws on alternative approaches such as Steiner and Montessori, which emphasise creativity and self-direction.

-I have interviewed many families who have children of all ages attend the Green School so to gain a further insight into the school experiences and life I suggest you read the following interviews:
+To get some more understanding about Green School reviews, I have interviewed many families who have children of all ages attend the Green School so to gain a further insight into the school experiences and life I suggest you read the following interviews: